Frequently asked questions¶

 Yes.
 The sensor is designed for both indoors and outdoors use.
 But if you’re planning to use it outdoors, you will have to consider purchasing or making a rainproof enclosure.

 Of course!
 The manufacturing files for the 3D printed enclosure will be available to download in the Enclosures repository.
 Throughout the history of the Smart Citizen project, we’ve seen many inventive solutions for placing the sensor outdoors.

 Can I charge the sensors with a solar panel?¶

 Sure!
 But note that the sensor requires a 5V solar panel to work properly.
-Keeping that in mind, you can buy one of the photovoltaic panels that we provide, or run your own tests.
+More information here

 Can I add external sensors to the system?¶